 We seek to serve communities facing social exclusion and disadvantage and be responsive to the needs of society.
-We have seen an increase in isolation and exclusion for many of the people with whom we work, exacerbated by the COVID-19 pandemic.
+We have seen an increase in isolation and disadvantage for many of our participants, exacerbated by the COVID-19 pandemic and the cost-of-living crisis.
 Many of our partners have reported increasing challenges, facing critical staff shortages in the Health and Adult Social Care sector, and an ever-growing demand on resources across all settings.
 The intersection of socioeconomics and challenging circumstances, systemic injustice and disabling barriers is complex, and our work needs to be embedded within partnerships and wider sectors in order to best serve individuals.
-Our focus will be on working with:
+Our focus is on working with:

-- Children in the early years and families - Children and Young People facing Disabling Barriers, including those with additional learning needs, and those facing mental health challenges and experiencing poverty - Adults, mainly older people, referred by our partners and those based in our settings, particularly those living with dementia - Healthcare, education, and Adult Social Care sector workforces.
+- Families and children in the early years - Children and Young People facing Disabling Barriers, including those with additional learning needs, and those facing mental health challenges and experiencing disadvantage

+- Adults, mainly older people, referred by our partners, based in our settings or the community, particularly those living with dementia or who are experiencing loneliness and isolation. - Healthcare, education, and Adult Social Care sector workforces